Monte Clark

-Early years
+Early life

 Clark attended Kingsburg High School, where he practiced football, basketball, baseball and track.
 As a senior, he contributed to the team winning a football championship, that included a 55-0 championship game win against Avenal High School.
 He was named the MVP of the first Fresno City-County All-Star football game.

 He accepted a football scholarship from USC.
 He was a two-year starter and in 1958, he was named a co-captain of the squad, playing on both sides of the line with future Pro Football Hall of Famer Ron Mix.

 In 1968, he was inducted into the Fresno Athletic Hall of Fame.

 Professional career

 San Francisco 49ers

-Clark was selected by the San Francisco 49ers in the fourth round (41st overall) of the 1958 NFL draft.
+Clark was selected by the San Francisco 49ers in the fourth round (41st overall) of the 1959 NFL draft.
 After three years of playing defense, primarily at defensive tackle, he was traded to the Dallas Cowboys in exchange for a draft choice on September 9, 1962.